STCC steers student toward internship at MIT Lincoln Laboratory

 But this summer, a week after receiving his certificate in Optics and Photonics Technology from Springfield Technical Community College, Gagnon started working as an intern at the MIT Lincoln Laboratory, a Department of Defense research and development lab in Lexington.

 “I come from a humble background.
 I’m the oldest and the first to go to college in my immediate family,” said Gagnon, 32.
 “Now, I’m this guy from south Texas who’s right here on the East Coast, going to MIT.
 I say that to my family, and they can’t believe it.
 These types of accomplishments were not in the cards for a lot of people I know.”

 Gagnon credits STCC with helping him build his confidence to reach for the stars.
-He moved from Texas to Springfield because he thought there were better educational opportunities in the Northeast.
+He moved from Texas to Western Massachusetts because he thought there were better educational opportunities in the Northeast.
 He enrolled at STCC where he received his associate degree in liberal arts.
 A professor mentioned the Optics and Photonics Technology program, which piqued his interest.

 “He said a lot of students weren’t taking advantage of this great program that deals with cutting-edge technology and can lead to a lucrative career,” Gagnon said.
 “I was thinking back about what I used to do that would make me happy.
 When I was younger, I used to take things apart and try to find out how they work and discover the science and math behind it.”

 Gagnon enrolled in the program and received his one-year certificate.
 He returns to STCC in the fall to pursue his associate in science degree in Optics and Photonics Technology.
 The associate degree program typically takes two years, but since Gagnon completed the certificate program, he can earn his A.S. degree in just one more year.